 Cold Spring Harbor

-This is the perfect place to drop an anchor, enjoy a picnic on the boat and go swimming for the day or head out for a day of water skiing and wake-boarding.
-This is truly some of Long Islands best boating with a coastline full of beaches, parks and historic mansions.
-For larger vessels who want to anchor for the day, Eaton’s Neck Basin is the perfect place and it’s only a few miles east near Huntington Bay.
+This is truly some of Long Island’s best boating, with a coastline full of beaches, parks, and historic mansions.
+For larger vessels who want to anchor for the day, Eaton’s Neck Basin is the perfect place, and it’s only a few miles east of Huntington Bay.

-Whether you’re going for an all-day boating adventure to take in the picturesque scenery along the coast, throwing down an anchor to take a dip in the water or stopping along the water’s edge to indulge in a scenic meal, New York’s waterways offer a vast array of options for any type of excursion.
-New York’s waterways will never disappoint an enthusiastic boater as there is truly something for everyone.
-Sail through these waters in New York and make memories you will never forget.
+Whether you’re going for an all-day boating adventure to take in the picturesque scenery along the coast, throwing down an anchor to take a dip in the water, or stopping along the water’s edge to indulge in a scenic meal, New York’s waterways offer a vast array of options for any type of excursion.